31 Halloween Books for Kids: Thrilling Picture and Chapter Books

 When weird things start to happen, they are convinced that Bunnicula is a vampire rabbit!

-Technically the sequel to Bunnicula, this one can really be read as a stand-alone.
+Technically the sequel to Bunnicula, this read-aloud book can really be read as a stand-alone.
 Chester and Harold are being boarded while their family is on vacation, but they are convinced they are staying in a haunted hotel!

 I remember laughing out loud as I read this book as a child.
 This one stands the test of time.